phuonghathien/aiop/README.md

 ## Future Directions

-- Development of a specialized AOP language
+- Development of a specialized AIOP language
-- Creation of IDE plugins supporting AOP development
+- Creation of IDE plugins supporting AIOP development
 - Building libraries of AI-oriented design patterns
 - Development of testing frameworks for AI components